Close Menu

 Here is an example the SSA uses which shows how why they would take away benefits due to medical improvement and the ability to work.

 However, current medical evidence shows that while lab tests are still positive for rheumatoid arthritis, your condition has improved.
-For example, the record states your fingers and wrists have not been very swollen or painful.
+For example, the record states your fingers and wrists are no longer in pain.
 Your medication is working.

-Therefore, medical improvement has occurred because there has been a decrease in the severity of your condition as documented by the current symptoms and signs reported by your doctor.
+Therefore, medical improvement has occurred because there has been a decrease in the signs and symptoms as reported by your doctor.
 Although your illness is subject to temporary remission and exacerbations, the improvement has been long enough to permit a finding of medical improvement.
 The SSA would then find your medical improvement is related to your ability to work.

 MEDICAL IMPROVEMENT NOT RELATED TO YOUR ABILITY TO WORK